Cornelis de Witt: De Witt family

 Cornelis de Witt was a member of the old Dutch patrician family De Witt.
 His father was Jacob de Witt, an influential regent and burgher from the patrician class in the city of Dordrecht, which in the 17th century was one of the most important cities of the dominating province of Holland.
 De Witt's mother was Anna van den Corput (1599–1645), niece of Johannes Corputius, an influential Dutch military leader and cartographer.
 His younger brother Johan de Witt was Grand Pensionary of Holland from 1653 to 1672.
 His uncle Andries de Witt previously held the position of Grand Pensionary between 1619 and 1621.
-Through the marriage of one of his other uncles to Margaretha of Nassau, daughter of Anna Johanna of Nassau-Siegen, De Witt was a distant relative of the later Dutch governor and English King William III of Orange-Nassau.
+Through the marriage of one of his other uncles to Margaretha of Nassau, daughter of Anna Johanna of Nassau-Siegen, De Witt was a distant relative of William of Orange-Nassau.
 Another relationship led him to the Tromps, Maarten and his son Cornelis Tromp, both admirals of the Netherlands.